Habiba-halkano/alx-pre_course/0x01-git/README.md

-Read me in the root
+Read me in the main file